DENT 2005BHO - Dental Science and Practice II Part 2

 2. Email the BDS Yr level/clinic/sim clinic coordinator and inform them of your absence ASAP

 3. Complete and lodge a “Non-Attendance” form.
 This step is mandatory.

 Assessment DetailFormative Assessment (Feedback)

 A range of formative assessment activities will be provided in several sessions in each semester.
 These have been designed to help you learn key concepts in DSP II as well as give you feedback on your progress and to gain experience in the question formats used in DSP II.
 These activities will be in the form of questions in class meetings, learning laboratories, tutorials and online.
 In addition during each session in the simulation clinic and clinic, students are required to reflect on their performance, in verbal and written format, using criteria as per the DSP 2 Assessment Criteria and Standards.
 Tutors then provide written feedback in the students’ self-assessment booklet.
 There are also a range of other activities where students are provided formative feedback.

-This table provides a summary of the summative assessment tasks for 2015.
+This table provides a summary of the summative assessment tasks.

-End of Semester 1 End of Semester 2 2 X 2 Hour Written Examinations 2 X 2 Hour Written Examinations (Whole Year)
+End of Semester 1 End of Semester 2 Written Assessments

 Progressive Integrated Assessment (PIA)